matter-labs/zksync-docs/content/00.build/05.start-coding/10.zksync-101/_upgrading/_transparent/_hardhat_transparent_contract_upgradability.md

 ```

 This upgrade not only introduces the element of time to the campaign but also
-exemplifies the use of [`modifiers`](https://docs.soliditylang.org/en/latest/contracts.html#function-modifiers) for enforcing contract conditions.
+demonstrates the use of [`modifiers`](https://docs.soliditylang.org/en/latest/contracts.html#function-modifiers) for enforcing contract conditions.

 ### Compile contract
 :display-partial{path = "_partials/_compile-solidity-contracts"}